dotlang/language/README.md

 - It must be applied for an argument of type tuple.
 Because otherwise, we cannot care about the name of an argument as this will interfere with multiple dispatch.
 - Inside the tuple, anything func will be bound to a local function with exact same type.
 - `{^}` means create a tuple based on the expected type of the function argument.
 - For each field inside the tuple, Compiler will look for a function with same name and type.
 If not found, compiler will issue an error.
-If tuple has non-func fields, you cannot use `{^}` and must initialize manually.
+If tuple has non-func fields, they will not be set and must initialize manually.
 - You can use `{^}` outside function call too, but it's type must be specified: `var x: Adder<int> = {^}`

 ## Phantom types